-Happy Valentine’s Day!
-Maybe you hate Valentine’s Day on principle.
-Perhaps you’re single or maybe you don’t want to be dragged out for an expensive dinner and an evening wasted on Fifty Shades Freed.
-Or maybe you’re just a rapid horror film fan looking for an ‘alternative’ film to curl up with on the couch on this Hallmark-themed holiday.
-Fortunately, the horror genre has something to offer for just about every holiday on the calendar.
-In our Re-Animated column for this week, it’s all about Valentine’s Day, as we take a look at the two versions of My Bloody Valentine.
+Valentine’s Day is under a week away!
+Maybe you hate Valentine’s Day on principal.
+Perhaps you’re single.
+Maybe you don’t want to be dragged out for an expensive dinner just weeks after Christmas.
+Or maybe you’re just a rabid horror fan looking for an ‘alternative’ movie to curl up with on the couch.
+Fortunately, the horror genre has something to offer for just about every calendar holiday.
+In this edition of Re-Animated, it’s all about Valentine’s Day, as we take a look at the two versions of semi-classic, My Bloody Valentine.

-Following the success of Friday the 13th (1980), studios rushed to release cheaply made slasher films that cashed in on the successful formula.
-One of the better B-level slasher films produced during the initial craze was the Canadian entry, My Bloody Valentine (1981), which was filmed in a small Nova Scotia mining town.
-While it was a smaller entry in the subgenre, My Bloody Valentine is held in fairly high regard by horror fans and is often cited as one of the better examples of the subgenre.
+Following the success of Friday the 13th, studios rushed to release cheaply made slasher movies that cashed in on the successful formula.
+One of the better B-level slasher films was Canadian entry, My Bloody Valentine.
+While it was a smaller movie, slasher fans cite it as one of the better examples of the sub-genre.

-My Bloody Valentine is set in the fictional mining town of Valentine’s Bluff where, 20 years earlier, an accident left several miners trapped underground.
-The sole survivor of the accident, Harry Warden, murdered the other miners trapped with him and resorted to cannibalism.
+My Bloody Valentine is set in the fictional mining town of Valentine’s Bluff.
+Twenty years earlier, an accident left several miners trapped underground.
+Harry Warren, the sole survivor, murdered and cannibalized his fellow miners.
 Driven insane by the experience, Harry Warden takes revenge against the two supervisors who triggered the accident after skipping their duties to attend the annual Valentine’s Day dance.
 Warden, arrested and committed to an asylum, vowed to return and kill again if the town ever held another Valentine’s Day dance.
 When a group of young miners dismiss Warden’s warning as legend and decide to hold a Valentine’s Day dance the murders resume.

-For fans of 1980s horror, there is a reason why the original My Bloody Valentine draws a lot of praise.
-There is nothing necessarily innovative in its storytelling and, like most of the slasher films released from this time period, the film looks grainy.
-Nevertheless the low-budget feel of My Bloody Valentine lends an authenticity to it and, in terms of production, it’s a much better made film than most of its B-level slasher contemporaries.
-The killer’s ‘miner’ disguise is one of the better designs for a slasher antagonist from the 1980s.
-Mihalka also stages several effective scares and death scenes across the film.
-You’ll never look at your dryer or a boiling pot of hot dog wieners the same way again after My Bloody Valentine.
+There’s a reason horror fans praise My Bloody Valentine.
+On the one hand, the story is formulaic even for this subgenre.
+Nevertheless, the movie’s low-budget aesthetics lend some authenticity to the familiar story.
+In terms of film quality, My Bloody Valentine looks much better than most of its B-level contemporaries.
+The killer’s ‘miner’ disguise is one of the better designs for a slasher antagonist.
+Mihalka also stages several effective scares and death scenes.
+You’ll never look at your dryer or a boiling pot of hot dog wieners the same way after My Bloody Valentine.

-This is a low-budget horror film so we’re not talking about Oscar-calibre performances, but the actors are believable in their roles and, most importantly, the characters are likeable.
-It helps that the story focuses on adults rather than following the slasher trope of horny teenagers.
-Mihalka also puts a lot more effort than other slasher films into developing an atmosphere that keeps the audience engaged in between the violent set pieces.
-The final third of the film takes place in an actual abandoned mine and the setting really does enhance the atmosphere, giving the proceedings a bit more of a creepy sense of dread than you’ll find in the typical slasher film.
-It’s the final act of My Bloody Valentine that really elevates it above most of its peers.
+This is a low-budget horror film, so we’re not talking about Oscar-calibre performances.
+But the actors are believable in their roles.
+Most importantly, My Bloody Valentine boasts characters that are actually likeable.
+It helps that the story focuses on adults rather than the slasher trope of horny teenagers.
+Mihalka also puts a lot more effort into developing an engaging atmosphere.
+The final third of the film takes place in an actual abandoned mine.
+As a result, the movie has a more creepy and claustrophobic sense of dread than what you’ll find in the typical slasher film.
+It’s the final act of My Bloody Valentine that elevates it above most of its peers.

 Make It a Double-Date Night

-I don’t imagine there will be very many instances in this column where a remake is put ahead of the original film.
-In the case of My Bloody Valentine, the original film is hard to beat for fans of 1980’s slasher films.
-If you asked me to recommend a slasher film not called Friday the 13th, A Nightmare on Elm Street, or Halloween, the original My Bloody Valentine would most likely be my first suggestion.
-While the remake does not improve upon or even meet the quality of the original, it’s gleefully over-the-top approach is a welcome change from some of the hollow remakes of 1980’s slasher films that surfaced in the 2000’s.
-If you go into the remake of My Bloody Valentine with appropriate expectations you’ll find a fun horror film.
+The original My Bloody Valentine is something of a minor 80’s slasher classic.
+If you asked me to recommend a slasher film not called Friday the 13th, A Nightmare on Elm Street, or Halloween, the original My Bloody Valentine would be my first suggestion.
+No, the remake doesn’t improve upon or even approach the original.
+Nevertheless, it’s gleefully over-the-top approach is a welcome change of pace for a remake.
+As compared to other remakes like The Stepfather or Prom Night, the My Bloody Valentine remake is Wuthering Heights.
+If you go into this one with the right expectations you’ll find a fun horror movie.